Wyoming’s first Black sheriff takes office in troubled times

 Timberly Vogel, one of the community organizers with the Laramie Human Rights Network, the driving force behind the town’s summer demonstrations against racism and police violence, also said she is waiting.
 She wants to see what policies Appelhans puts forward before she forms an opinion on him as sheriff, she said.

-“I think he needs to address the racial tension and the disproportionate amount of distrust of law enforcement that happens within communities of color, and more so indigenous communities in Wyoming,” Vogel said.
-“You have to address those and you have to act and serve those people that have been disproportionately criminalized and deemed as aggressors by this institution that now you’re the leading the face of.
+“I think he needs to address the racial tension and the disproportionate amount of distrust of law enforcement that happens within communities of color, and, more so, indigenous communities in Wyoming,” Vogel said.
+“You have to address those, and you have to act and serve those people that have been disproportionately criminalized and deemed as aggressors by this institution that now you’re the leading face of.
 So it’s meaningful [to have a Black sheriff], but it all depends on what he does.”

 Appelhans said he wants to hear from all his constituents, regardless of their perspectives.
 In the meantime, he’s not taking policy positions beyond what he outlined coming into office and emphasizes that what he can do has certain limitations.